minio/docs/docs/s3fs-fuse-with-minio.md

 mkdir /s3
 ```

-Run `s3fs` to mount the bucket from the Minio server using the Minio credentials from the previous command.
+Run `s3fs` to mount the bucket from the MinIO server using the MinIO credentials from the previous command.

 ```
 s3fs <bucket> /s3 -o passwd_file=/etc/s3cred,use_path_request_style,url=http://minio-server:9000

 ```

-`use_path_request_style` is required for s3fs to work with Minio.
+`use_path_request_style` is required for s3fs to work with MinIO.
 If you do not use it, you will not be able to see or copy files in the mounted directory.

 Check to see that the bucket is mounted with the mount command: